oneapi-src/oneDAL/docs/source/api/data-management/graph-service.rst

 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::preview`` namespace and be available via inclusion of the ``oneapi/dal/graph/service_functions.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal::preview`` namespace and are available via inclusion of the ``oneapi/dal/graph/service_functions.hpp`` header file.

-The graph service is a set of functions that allow to get access to the elements and characteristics of the :capterm:`graph` such as vertex degree or edge attribute.
+The graph service is a set of functions that allow you to get access to the elements and characteristics of the :capterm:`graph`, such as vertex degree or edge attribute.

-The graph service function is defined as a function template with ``Graph`` as template parameter.
-The graph service functions introduce :txtref:`aliases <graph_aliases>` to ``graph_traits`` as shown below.
+Graph service functions are defined as function templates with ``Graph`` as a template parameter.
+Graph service functions introduce :txtref:`aliases <graph_aliases>` to ``graph_traits`` as shown below.

 .. _graph_aliases: